GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

    a &= 0.00089 \times 0.000629 (1.0 - \exp( -0.7 m ) ) \\
    b &= 0.00089 (1.0 + 0.0816 m + 0.0122 m^2 + 0.000128 m^3)

-where :math:`m` is the user-defined salinity.
+where :math:`m` is the user-defined salinity (in moles of NaCl per kg of brine).

 Parameters
 =========================